26 Oct A Guide to Groom and Groomsmen Attire

 Give these guidelines to your groom & groomsmen!

 The bride and bridesmaids aren’t the only ones with tons of options when it comes to what to wear to the wedding!
-And choosing groom and groomsmen attire shouldn’t be at the bottom of the wedding planning To-Do list.
-This handy timeline from our friends at Men’s Wearhouse will guide you through the tux or suit rental process while laying out all your options and things to consider along the way for a perfectly coordinated day.
+And choosing the groom suit and groomsmen attire shouldn’t be at the bottom of the wedding planning To-Do list.
+This handy timeline, with help from our plus-one The Black Tux, will guide you through the tux or suit process (whether you’re interested in buying or renting), while laying out all your options and things to consider along the way for a perfectly coordinated day.

 6-9 months before: Consider Your Options

-Another thing to consider during color selection is whether the groom will wear the same thing as the groomsmen or something slightly different to set him apart.
-The groom could wear a different tux or suit still in the same color family as the groomsmen, or for a subtle approach, he could wear a different color tie and/or vest.
+Another thing to consider during tuxedo or suit selection is whether the groom will wear the same thing as the groomsmen or something slightly different to set him apart.
+Your partner could wear a different tux or groom suit that’s still in the same color family as the groomsmen.

 3-5 months before: Get Measured